-Stimson conducts research in the region, using interviews, structured dialogue and surveys to develop deep understanding of complex issues at play.
-We use workshops and conversations to develop policy ideas for regional countries and for outside actors, including the United States.
-Our large public events are intended to provide forums for diverse perspectives, to highlight voices from the Middle East, and to disseminate findings from our research.
+Stimson conducts research in the region using interviews, structured dialogue, and surveys to develop deep understanding of complex issues at play.
+The program uses workshops and conversations to develop policy ideas for regional countries and for outside actors, including the United States.
+Large public events provide forums for diverse perspectives, highlight voices from the Middle East, and disseminate findings from program research.

 The Middle East program focuses on generating knowledge and deeper understanding of the many uncertainties in the region that have created a volatile security environment.
-We seek to explore ways for states and societies to reduce and mitigate the causes and effects of sectarianism.
-In recent years, we have also highlighted positive regional trends related to the Arab spring and prospects for regional transformation through economic growth and regional cooperation.
-These two trends and themes coexist uneasily in a region fraught with uncertainty, but we see pragmatic value in demonstrating the complexity of the region, and not succumbing to one-dimensional views of the situation on the ground.
+The program seeks to explore ways for states and societies to reduce and mitigate the causes and effects of sectarianism.
+In recent years, the program has also highlighted positive regional trends related to the Arab spring and prospects for regional transformation through economic growth and regional cooperation.
+These two trends and themes coexist uneasily in a region fraught with uncertainty, but there is evidence of pragmatic value in demonstrating the complexity of the region, and not succumbing to one-dimensional views of the situation on the ground.

 George C. Marshall Foundation (USA), Gulf Research Center (Geneva and Saudi Arabia), L’Institut Arabe des Chefs d’Entreprises (Tunisia), United States Institute of Peace (USA).